Facts & Figures

 - Only 79 percent of Missourians wear their seat belt, well below the national average of 85 percent.

-- Thirty percent of Missouri traffic fatalities involve an impaired driver.
+- Nearly thirty percent of Missouri traffic fatalities in 2012 involved a substance-impaired driver.

-- Leading causes of crash include speeding, drinking and inattention.
+- Leading causes of crash include speeding, substance-impairment and inattention.

 - Traffic crashes are the leading cause of death for people 15 to 20 years old.